5 Benefits of WebXR

 1 - Cross Platform

-2 - Accessibile
+2 - Accessible

 Cross platform already helps with accessibility for your users.
 More people will be able to access your app.

 Publishing is also easier, though.
-Setting up a webserver or hosting on a static website (through GitLab Pages or GitHub Pages) is very easy!
-There are no restrictions on what and when you publish.
+Setting up a web server or hosting a static website (e.g. through GitLab Pages or GitHub Pages) is very easy!

 3 - Automatic Improvement

 The web is getting better every day.
-Not just the browsers, but the Web as Standard is getting better, allowing you to do more on your websites.
+Not just the browsers, but the Web as a Standard is getting better, allowing you to do more on your websites.

 Some upcoming improvements are WebGPU and Web Payments for example.